vikvikvr/know-how/Mongoose/Connection.md

 ## Connect to the database

-Create a connection to mongoDB with Mongoose.
-Inside the models, require this instead of the actual module.
+In the models folder we create a separate file that **only cares about creating a connection** to the mongo database.

 ```js
 const mongoose = require('mongoose');